3/19/10

 Screw it - Weekends are for chasing that food grail with a pitchfork in one hand and a steak knife in the other, not jawing about it.
 This is a big city with a million opportunities to start a greatest food search.
 I think I'll let the drug of past Friday nights find a fresh vein tonight and venture out to experience a new flavor.

-My Friday Night Favorite:
+A Friday Night Favorite:

 Caribbean Heat Conch Meat Soup